ca-ros/divvy-bikeshare/documentations/README.md

 Data sources:
 - [Divvy bikes](https://divvybikes.com), download the raw data-sets [here](https://divvy-tripdata.s3.amazonaws.com/index.html)
 - [Chicago Data Portal](https://data.cityofchicago.org/), download the raw stations-table:
-  - Download the updated version [here](https://data.cityofchicago.org/api/views/bbyy-e7gq/rows.csv?accessType=DOWNLOAD).
+  - Download the updated version [here](https://data.cityofchicago.org/Transportation/Divvy-Bicycle-Stations/bbyy-e7gq).
   - Download the version I used [here]().
 June 28, 2022

-> The Stations table kept updating.
-I noticed some changes since I downloaded the data on May 18, 2022 and redownload on June 28, 2022.
+> The Stations table continues to get updates.
+I noticed some changes since I downloaded the data on May 15, 2022 and redownload on June 28, 2022.
+When I check the site, there is an update on May 18, 2022 hence the change in data.

 <sub>Tools used:</sub>
 - *PostgreSQL*